 Supplier Relationship Management

 Supplier relationship management is a robust program used to establish meaningful relationships with the NSHE’s most critical suppliers.
 Mutual goals promote value creation and the continuous improvement of the overall quality of delivered goods and services.
-These relationships are managed through regular business reviews, contract management, and frequent supplier contact.
+These relationships are managed through regular business reviews, contract management, and frequent supplier contacts.
 This management ensures that suppliers are performing at optimal levels regarding pricing, customer service, and effective contract catalogs.

 Business analytics assists in supporting data-driven Strategic Sourcing, Spend Management, and Supplier Relationship Management.
 Business analytics includes collecting, analyzing, and categorizing NSHE spend data, spending habits, and business decisions.
 This type of data analysis allows for continuous improvement for all phases of the procure-to-pay process.